GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 Oozie to Airflow has a set of system tests that test end-2-end functionality of conversion and execution of workflows using Cloud environment with Cloud Dataproc and Cloud Composer.

-We can run examples defined in examples folder as system tests.
+We can run examples defined in the [examples](examples) folder as system tests.
 The system tests use an existing Composer, Dataproc cluster and Oozie run in the Dataproc cluster to prepare HDFS application folder structure and trigger the tests automatically.

 You can run the tests using this command:

-`./run-sys-tests --application <APPLICATION> --phase <PHASE>`
+`run-sys-tests --application <APPLICATION> --phase <PHASE>`

 Default phase is convert - it only converts the oozie workflow to Airflow DAG without running the tests on either Oozie nor Composer